NVIDIA-Omniverse-blueprints/3d-conditioning/docs/23_containers_source.md

    docker push $CONTAINER_URL:$CONTAINER_VERSION
    ```

-4. For `kit-streamer`, build steps are the following from the root:
+4. For `kit-streamer`, build steps are the following from the root (you may need to install docker compose if it fails on packaging step):
    ```
    cd kit-streamer